startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

 THESE ARE HARMAN'S PERSONAL SET OF PARADIGMS/ INTERVIEW NOTES:

+-28) REMOVE BIDIRECTIONAL BFS PYTHON SOLUTION FOR Open the Lock in important questions.

 -27) 2 Pointers to delimit sequence ranges, and enforce loop invariants:
      Use pointers to delimit correct and incorrect regions in sequences, and swap elements/process to correct the incorrect sequence

      MOVE ZEROS:
      Given an array nums, write a function to move all 0's to the end of it while maintaining the relative order of the non-zero elements.
      OPTIMAL:

      the code will maintain the following invariant:
      All elements before the slow pointer (lastNonZeroFoundAt) are non-zeroes.
      All elements between the current and slow pointer are zeroes.

      Therefore, when we encounter a non-zero element, we need to swap elements pointed by current and slow pointer, then advance both pointers.
      If it's zero element, we just advance current pointer.

      void moveZeroes(vector<int>& nums) {
          for (int lastNonZeroFoundAt = 0, cur = 0; cur < nums.size(); cur++) {
              if (nums[cur] != 0) {
                  swap(nums[lastNonZeroFoundAt++], nums[cur]);
              }
          }
      }

 -26) LINKED LIST CHANGE VALUES INSTEAD OF NODE RELATIONSHIPS STRATEGY